-Q:What are some utility contact center best practices that we can implement to reduce calls and better support customers regarding the anticipated growth of solar and electric vehicle (EV) demand?
+Q:What utility contact center best practices can you implement to reduce calls and better support customers during the anticipated growth of solar and electric vehicle (EV) demand?

 A:Here are some of our recommendations to help prepare your contact center for a projected increase in customer demand for solar and electric vehicle products, programs, and services.